What Does Financially Independent Mean?

 Adult children who no longer require any monetary support from their parents are at the first financially independent stage.

-With money concerns, including five-figure student loans, rising rents, and considerable consumer debt – many young adults face an uphill battle when trying to leave their parents ‘financial’ nest.
+With money concerns, including five-figure student loans, rising rents, and considerable consumer debt – many young adults face an uphill battle when trying to leave their parents' financial' nest.

 And parents may also be “sandwiched in” – helping their kids and providing support for aging parents while saving for their future retirement plans.

-How Can Young Adults Become FI?
+How Young Adults Can Become FI

 - Learn how to track expenses and make (and stick to) a budget